rerorero/netscaler-exporter/README.md

       password: bar         # to authorize REST API
       snmp_port: 9161
       snmp_community: public
-      enable_http: yes      # If set to no, metrics which retrieved from REST API are not exported.
+      enable_http: yes      # If set to no, metrics that retrieved from REST API are not exported.
-      enable_snmp: yes      # If set to no, metrics which retrieved from SNMP are not exported.
+      enable_snmp: yes      # If set to no, metrics that retrieved from SNMP are not exported.
       timeout: 100
     - host: 192.168.10.20   # You can configure multiple hosts
       snmp_port: 9161